MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex2_PIM_Admin_Approval.md

     Switch back to **LON-CL1**.

-2. On **LON-CL1**, you should still be logged into the machine as the local **adatum\administrator** account, and in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.
+2. On **LON-CL1**, you should still be logged into the machine as the domain **adatum\administrator** account, and in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.

 3. In your browser, select the **Microsoft 365 admin center** tab.
 In the navigation pane under the **Admin centers** section, select **Identity**.

-4. If a **Sign in to Microsoft Entra** tab opens in your browser displaying the **Pick and account** window, select Holly's account, and in the **Enter password** window, enter the New Administrative Password that you assigned to Holly's account.
+4. If a **Sign in to Microsoft Entra** tab opens in your browser displaying the **Pick an account** window, select Holly's account, and in the **Enter password** window, enter the New Administrative Password that you assigned to Holly's account.

 5. On the **Stay signed in?** window, select **Don't show this again** and then select **Yes**.